-With the ever-helpful internet, there are countless lead generation templates that you could quickly grab inspiration from.
-A simple search on Google would bring your articles on articles about personalizing your LinkedIn invitation message.
+With the ever-helpful internet, there are countless lead generation message templates that you could quickly grab inspiration from.
+A simple search on Google would bring your articles on articles about personalizing your LinkedIn invite message.
 However, while resources are abundant, it’s essential to be cautious of turning these into generic messages.

-Generally, the message request template formula looks like this:
+Generally, message templates formula looks like this:

 With a framework, all you have to do is plug information, and you’re ready to hit send.

-When it comes to LinkedIn invitation messages, there’s no such thing as “one size fits all.”
+There’s no such thing as “one size fits all.”
 To help you get started, we compiled the best B2B LinkedIn marketing templates that you could use to get to your prospect’s Linkedin network, depending on who you’re reaching out to!

 I just recently found you on LinkedIn after hearing positive reviews on your work and your projects!
 I thought it would be nice to connect.
 Hopefully, we could collaborate one of these days with my work for [your company].
 Take care and looking forward!